A steady increase in solar capacity is happening.

 Solar power already plays an essential role in the energy system, from small household installations to large-scale projects.
 In recent years the cost of solar panels has dropped significantly, and they are now among the cheapest forms of electricity generation.
 Due to decreasing costs and low CO2 emissions, volumes of solar panels will continue to grow in our core markets and around the world; contributing to an increasing proportion of future electrification.
 Solar panels can also be called photovoltaic panels or PV panels.

-For solar energy we see opportunities within three main areas; large scale solar farms, decentralised solar energy solutions and private customers installing solar panels on their own roof.
+For solar energy we see opportunities within three main areas; large scale solar farms, decentralised solar energy solutions and private customers installing solar panels on their own roofs.
 We are exploring several ways of helping our customers in this transformation towards a decentralised energy world and we want to enable them to produce their own green electricity.

 Large scale solar farms

 The solar park, which generates enough energy to meet the needs of the equivalent of 1,440 Welsh households, uses the same grid connection as the wind farm which has helped reduce investment costs.

 Vattenfall has built up a large scale solar pipeline of more than 1 GW, mostly situated in the Netherlands, Germany and the UK.

 Decentralised energy generation